elucian/bee/syntax/control.md

 |-------|--------------------------------------------------------
 | trial | start trial/error block
 | error | catch errors by code and start a patch region
-| cover | catch other errors not found by error regions
+| other | catch other errors not found by error regions
 | final | executed before trial is over after last case or error

 **pattern**